 I read this short story without any of the annotations since this my normal habit when getting to know any type of literary text.
 I prefer not to have distractions that may dictate or guide my own understanding of the meaning that the text is trying to convey.

 Slate: I liked how this version had helpful insight on the “moods” and “bodily functions” as to what was going on with the characters.
-I did find some of the annotations too long and my mind would trail on to something else.
-As a whole, I thought these annotations made the text richer in understanding the character’s personalities and to what their purpose in the story was.
-After reading these annotations, I will be more mindful of how humans may be responding chemically to their environment, which may be helpful with my revisions of the Diaz poem.
+I also like how the author of the annotations went into great detail of the historical and economic impact that certain events created.
+As a whole, I thought these annotations made the text richer in understanding and gave insight in terms of thinking in different perspectives and depths for this short story.